MohammadErfanRashidi/Fake-News-Prediction/README.md

+The dataset used is from kaggle.
+You can download the dataset from the link below: https://www.kaggle.com/c/fake-news/data

 # Fake News Detection

 This project is a fake news detection system that uses machine learning to classify news articles as real or fake.
 The system is built using Python and the scikit-learn library.